-If the seacock is left open and the pump is not on, the boat's forward motion through the water will gradually fill the box.
-To prevent this inadvertent filling, close the seacock when the livewell option is not in use.
+If the livewell seacock is left open and the pump is not on, the boats forward motion through the water will gradually fill the box.
+To prevent this inadvertent filling, close the seacock when the livewell is not in use.

-Under certain conditions placing the outboard engine in reverse will ventilate the water under the boat and create an air lock in the livewell pump.
-To prevent an air lock, turn the livewell off prior to any high RPM or constant reverse operation.
-If the livewell pump becomes air locked, correct this situation by turning the pump off for 20 seconds.
+Under certain conditions, placing the outboard engine(s) in reverse will ventilate the water under the boat and create an air lock in the livewell pump.
+To prevent this situation from occurring, it is recommended the livewell be turned off prior to any high RPM or continuous reverse operation.
+If the livewell pump becomes air-locked, correct this situation by turning the pump off for 20 seconds.